Clinical data registries are useful across many parts of healthcare. One of their most valuable purposes is post-market surveillance.

 Clinical data registries are uniquely useful in their ability to facilitate post-market surveillance for three reasons.

-There are a few ways medical device and pharma companies are using registries to support their post-market surveillance programs.
+There are a few ways medical device and pharmaceutical companies are using registries to support their post-market surveillance programs.

 As medical technology and research continues to advance, the importance of tracking and reacting to real-world evidence through post-market surveillance will only continue to grow.
 Registries will play an integral part in this process, and their analytic potential will serve as an essential asset for patients, providers, and industry partners alike.

-ArborMetrix offers an industry-leading, proven registry solution for post-market surveillance that meets the needs of medical device and pharma companies, medical specialty societies, and clinicians.
+ArborMetrix offers an industry-leading, proven registry solution for post-market surveillance that meets the needs of medical device manufacturers, pharmaceutical companies, medical specialty societies, and clinicians.